 logic to adjust the overrun flag, we’ll place the two into the same always

-Other than separating this into its own always blog, the biggest change between
+Other than separating this into its own always block, the biggest change

 (wraddr+1'b1)!=rdaddr calculation from before.